James Tayloe Gwathmey: Early life

 Gwathmey was born on September 10, 1862, at Buena Vista in Roanoke, Virginia, the childhood home of his mother, Mary Lavinia Tayloe, daughter of George Plater Tayloe and Mary Elizabeth Langhorne.
 He was a student at the Norfolk Male Academy and later attended the Virginia Military Institute.
 The third year of his college education was marked by multiple citations for bad behavior, including exhibiting "culpable neglect of his duties and studies" and "an air of careless indifference", going to a billiards saloon without authorization, and of throwing a brick into a subprofessor's window.
 This last infraction led to his expulsion from V.M.I. on December 8, 1887.
 While at the Institute, he had become very interested in acrobatics, so after his dismissal he left to join an acrobatic troupe that he traveled with for two years.
 Following this, he taught gymnastics at the YMCA first in Des Moines, Iowa, and then in Omaha, Nebraska.
 In 1890, Gwathmey moved to Nashville, Tennessee, where he founded and led the Summer School for Higher Culture at Vanderbilt University.
-During his time at the school, Gwathmey became president of the Bicycle Club, was Director of the Gymnasium and Instructor in Physical Exercise, and was the faculty advisor to the Chi Chapter of the Kappa Alpha fraternity.
+During his time at the school, Gwathmey became president of the Bicycle Club, was Director of the Gymnasium and Instructor in Physical Exercise, and was the faculty advisor to the Chi chapter of the fraternity Kappa Alpha Order.
 He thought about pursuing a career in the ministry before enrolling at the Vanderbilt University School of Medicine, where he earned his M.D. in 1899.
 Gwathmey was a lifelong devotee to athletics and acrobatics and in 1915 published the book Tumbling for Amateurs.